 First, talk to the staff.
 They may not be aware of the problem and may be able to adjust the temperature for you.

 If that doesn’t work, try asking the staff to open windows or use fans to cool down your room.
-You can also request to be moved to a cooler area of the nursing home, if available.
+You can also request to be moved to a cooler area of the nursing home if available.

-Finally, if all else fails, you can always contact your local ombudsman or file a complaint with the state department of health.
+Finally, if all else fails, you can contact your local ombudsman or file a complaint with the state department of health.

 Some common symptoms associated with an overheating-related injury include: